SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    e = 30  // Uses the property setter

-The *projected value* for a wrapped property is a second value that a property wrapper can use to expose additional functionality --- for example, to reset a value whose initialization is deferred or to flush changes to a database.
+The *projected value* for a wrapped property is a second value that a property wrapper can use to expose additional functionality.
-A property wrapper defines the functionality and meaning of its projected value.
+The author of a property wrapper type is responsible for determining the meaning of its projected value and defining the interface that the projected value exposes.
 To project a value from a property wrapper, define a ``projectedValue`` instance property on the wrapper type.
 The compiler synthesizes an identifier for the projected value